Slayer95/aura-bot/FEATURES.md

 - Maps and configs have their names fuzzy-matched

 # Hosting:
+- Automatically checks compatibility between maps and active game versions
-- Automatically identifies maps larger than the vanilla map size limit
+- Supports hosting maps larger than the vanilla map size limit
 - Large maps do not cause RAM starvation
 - Automatically verifies identity ("spoofcheck") in private games in PvPGNs
 - Supports custom lobby layouts: FFA, One-VS-All, Humans-VS-AI